CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 ## Commentary and FIXME points (FIXME: remove when done)

 1. Open Source in CRA...
-Author -> Provider -> Supplier -> Steward -> Manufacturer -> Distributor -> Importer
+Maintainer -> Provider -> Supplier -> Steward -> Manufacturer -> Distributor -> Importer
 2. Open Source in CRA (simplified)...
-Hobbyist -> Author -> Author w/Steward -> Manufacturer
+Hobbyist -> Maintainer -> Maintainer w/Steward -> Manufacturer
 3. Add graph/description on build steps, to illustrate how different SBOM files may be found, sourced, generated, assembled, installed and shared for later verification or analysis.
-4. Clearer distinction between "Author", "SBOM Author", "Developer", "Maintainer" and "Integrator".
-Should "Author" strictly be about SBOM production, and an Open Source Developer be called a "Developer" or "Maintainer"?
-In the "Developer" case, someone who doesn't publish as Open Source, would have to be called "Integrator".
-Is this OK?
-    * One possible solution: Use the terms Developer (Maintainer) and Developer (Integrator).
-Author is reserved for the SBOM Author role.
 5. Possible inclusion of "Config Ecosystems" or "Data Ecosystems" to take into account vulnerabilities/malware found in plugins, AI models or other shared data.
 6. Enumerate what distinguishes the different environments
     * Language: Not built, not deployed, Is source code, No execution environment